TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/networking/enet_lld/enet_migration_guide.md

 - Refer example application for extphy demonstration
   + mcu_plus_sdk/source/networking/enet/core/examples/lwip/enet_lwip_cpsw

+Note:
-Note: The external PHY sample example does not implement a real state m/c.
+ + The external PHY sample example does not implement a real state m/c.
 Intention is to show Enet driver interaction with externally managed PHY and not implement a full featured external PHY
+ + While using with lwip stack, the application should provide a callback to check port link status. ref: EnetApp_isPortLinked in above mentioned example
+ + All the PHY ports that are expected should be connected during the initial time out as the driver doesn't support PHY enablement during runtime.

 [Back To Top](@ref enet_migration_guide_top)